AddWebSolution/woo-cart-customizer/readme.txt

-=== Woo Cart Customizer ===
+=== Simple Customization of Add to Cart Button ===
-Contributors: addweb-solution-pvt-ltd, saurabhdhariwal, snehalb890
+Contributors: AddWeb Solution Pvt.
+Ltd., saurabhdhariwal
 Tags: cart, cart customizer, WooCommerce, custom cart, custom button, custom shop, custom button text, customizer, custom message and notices
-Requires at least: 3.0.1
+Requires at least: 6.0
-Tested up to: 5.1
+Tested up to: 6.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.0.1
+Stable tag: 2.3.2

-Woo Cart Customizer is a flexible plugin where it provides ability to change "cart/button“ names from WooCommerce admin panel.
+Simple Customization of Add to Cart Button is a flexible plugin where it provides ability to change "cart/button“ names from WooCommerce admin panel.

 == Description ==

-Woo Cart Customizer is a flexible plugin where it provides ability to change "cart" name from admin.
+Simple Customization of Add to Cart Button is a flexible plugin where it provides ability to change "cart" name from admin.
 It requires a lot of changes to the WooCommerce core files.
 It is quite frustrating sometimes to change at dozen of places.

 But, now no worries!
 Install this plugin and you can enjoy the services and headache free method.
 Just make a single change and "cart" name is changed :) Isn't that cool!